An Arts Festival That Knows No Bounds

 The land we gather on is the traditional territory of the Mississaugas of the Credit, the Chippewa, the Anishinaabeg, the Haudenosaunee Confederacy, the Wendat Confederacy, and many other Indigenous peoples, both known and unknown.
-This territory is subject to Treaty 13 and the Dish With One Spoon Wampum Belt Covenant and is now home for many diverse First Nations, Inuit, and Métis peoples from across Turtle Island.
-Luminato acknowledges our responsibilities to these territorial agreements and to peaceably sharing and caring for the resources of this land while aspiring to embody the treaties through our actions, our relationship-building, and our programs.
-Luminato is grateful to have the opportunity to work with many diverse Indigenous nations on this territory and with other guests to this land.
+This territory is subject to Treaty 13 and the Dish With One Spoon Wampum Belt Covenant and is now home to many diverse First Nations, Inuit, and Métis peoples from across Turtle Island.
+Luminato acknowledges our responsibilities to these territorial agreements and to peaceably share and care for the resources of this land while aspiring to embody the treaties through our actions, our relationship-building, and our programs.
+Luminato is grateful to have the opportunity to work with many diverse Indigenous nations on this territory and with other guests on this land.

 An accomplished civic leader and humanitarian, Luminato co-founder David Pecaut had a clear and ambitious vision for the role Luminato would play in the hearts, minds, and creativity of Torontonians:

 Luminato began as a dream that each year Toronto would invite the world to join us in celebrating creativity.
 A dream where the best artists in the world and the best artists in Canada fill the stage that is Toronto with new and wonderful creations.
 Today that dream has become the reality of a boisterous festival sprawling all over the city with music, theatre, dance, visual arts, literature, film and celebrations of all kinds.